epic-dev/personal-web-page/src/pages/articles/2025-10-07-started-building-flutter-app.md

   import { Picture } from "astro-imagetools/components";
 ---

-Today I've created a couple of UI components.
-One of them is the Card component which will be the main functional thing is the app.
+Today I created a couple of UI components.
+One of them is the Card component which will be the main functional element in the app.

-The card is draggable and depends on which side users drag the card the correct or incorrect answer will be given.
+The card is draggable and depending on which side a user drags the card, the correct or incorrect answer will be given.

 <mp4 file goes here>

-At the moment of this article I've already created a feedback overlay.
-This feedback shows the correctness of the answer given.
+At the time of this article I've already created a feedback overlay.
+This feedback shows whether the given answer is correct.

-Also added sound and haptic feedback depending on answer correctness.
+I also added sound and haptic feedback depending on the answer's correctness.